 But for those who don’t have access to an employer-sponsored plan, or who simply want to up their retirement savings game by stashing away as much cash as possible, the IRA—or individual retirement account—may be a solution.
 These accounts allow you to make retirement contributions with special tax benefits, even if you’re self-employed.

-Comparing Traditional and Roth IRA’s
+Comparing Traditional and Roth IRAs

 The Basics of Both IRA Plans

 But they also have important differences, specifically about when and how you might get tax breaks.
 Your choice can have a big impact on how much money you can keep in your pocket today compared to when you retire.
-The accounts also differ on who is eligible to contribute and for how long, as well as when you can take distributions.
+The accounts also differ in who is eligible to contribute and for how long, as well as when you can take distributions.

-Am I Eligible For a Traditional IRA or a Roth IRA?
+Am I Eligible for a Traditional IRA or a Roth IRA?

 The ceilings are based on modified adjusted gross income, which is basically the adjusted gross income listed on your tax return with certain deductions added back in.

-When does My IRA Get Taxed?
+When Does My IRA Get Taxed?

-Can I Withdraw Money from My IRA Before I Retire?
+Can I Withdraw Money From My IRA Before I Retire?

-But if you’re reluctant to contribute because you’re afraid your cash will be locked up should you need it, that’s not always the case.
+But if you’re reluctant to contribute to an IRA because you’re afraid your cash will be locked up should you need it, take heart: That’s not always the case.

 When Do I Have to Start Taking Money out of My IRA?

-If you don’t take a distribution, the government will charge a 50% penalty on the amount you didn’t withdraw.
+If you don’t take a distribution, the government may charge a 50% penalty on the amount you didn’t withdraw.
 Taking distributions will add to your income and could put you in a higher tax bracket.
-If you don’t ever want to be forced to start withdrawing from your retirement savings, then a Roth IRA may be a better option.
+If you don’t want to be forced to start withdrawing from your retirement savings, then a Roth IRA may be a better option.